 A. Policy Statements

-The Regents of New Mexico State University authorize the Executive Vice President and Provost, as the university system’s chief academic officer, in consultation with the faculty through the Faculty Senate, to formulate and amend the Administrative Rules and Procedures (Rules) addressing the rights and responsibilities of the individuals appointed to faculty or academic administrator positions.
-Such Rules shall be consistent with this policy, and shall be enacted in accordance with RPM 1.10 and ARP 1.10, and consistent with the shared governance provisions of RPM 1.70.
+The Regents of New Mexico State University authorize the provost and senior vice president for academic affairs, as the university system’s chief academic officer, in consultation with the faculty through the Faculty Senate, to formulate and amend the Administrative Rules and Procedures (Rules) addressing the rights and responsibilities of the individuals appointed to faculty or academic administrator positions.
+Such Rules shall be consistent with this policy, and shall be enacted in accordance with RPM 1.10 and ARP 1.10, and consistent with the shared governance provisions of RPM 1.00.
 Such Rules will include, but are not limited to the following:

 - The establishment of various types and ranks of faculty appointments and the qualifications, roles and responsibilities of each.

 - The regulation of faculty work assignments, including the rules governing outside consulting and conflicts of interest.

 - The process or methodology by which decisions are made relating to faculty compensation and awards, subject to the Board’s authority to approve the budget.

 - The process by which faculty may seek redress for grievances.

 - A requirement that the work performance of all faculty shall be evaluated annually by the appropriate dean or other academic administrator.